 Students may complete the International Trade program in either a traditional or fast-track 12-month format.
-The fast-track, 12-month delivery is offered on an afternoon schedule and/or evening schedule and is open to students with business-related academic backgrounds.
-Admittance to the fast-track program is in the September term only with all foundation courses having been completed with a "B" grade (3.00 GPA) or better cumulative average, prior to entrance into core and concentration classes.
+Admittance to the fast-track program is in the September term only with all foundation courses having been completed with a 3.00 GPA or better cumulative average, prior to entrance into core and concentration classes.
 The fast-track program format ensures graduation in one calendar year.
 The program is set up with selected concentration courses.
 Thus, all concentration courses may not be available in the fast-track delivery.